 Communication and Awareness

-Encourage the elderly to wear masks if they do not have any health problems and educate them about the importance of masks.
+- Encourage the elderly to wear masks if they do not have any health problems and the importance of wearing masks.

-An infection control officer must be present to supervise elderly social care centers.
+- An infection control employee must be present to supervise elderly social care centers.